chaos-mesh/website/versioned_docs/version-2.0.5/simulate-http-chaos-on-kubernetes.md

      duration: 5m
    ```

-   Based on this configuration example, Chaos Mesh will inject the `delay` fault, `replace` fault, and `patch` fault consecutively.
+   Based on this configuration example, Chaos Mesh injects the `delay` fault, `replace` fault, and `patch` fault consecutively.

 2. After the configuration file is prepared, use `kubectl` to create the experiment: